cssconf/blog-content/2015/2015-09-24_meet-horia-dragomir/2015-09-24_meet-horia-dragomir.md

 tagline:          ''
 description:      'Interview with Horia Dragomir'
 keywords:          Horia, Dragomir, CSSconf, Berlin, conference, CSS, Facebook
 excerpt:          'Horia is a UI Engineer at Facebook.
-His talk, I don't want to be on Facebook the whole day!, tells the story of building messenger.com. '
+His talk, I don`t want to be on Facebook the whole day!, tells the story of building messenger.com.'
 author:           'Polly Hristova'
 authorlink:       'http://2015.cssconf.eu/team/'